Statistical annotations on plots

 pip install statannotations

 On Windows systems, the above command to install statannotations may give an error stating that the building of the wheels has failed.
 To fix this error the Visual studio C++ build tools have to be installed.
-You can use and check the options as shown in the screenshot below:
+You can use this installer and check the options as shown in the screenshot below:

 After the installation has completed run the following commands in the terminal: